3 Day Short Poon Hill Trek3 Day Short Poon Hill Trek

 Wake up around 4:30 AM and get ready to witness the magic of the Himalayas and begin the hike to Poon Hill.
 The path is about 1.5 km and ascends 300–400 meters.
 You’ll join a silent procession of trekkers making their way up with flashlights.
 After roughly an hour, you reach the Poon Hill viewpoint (3,210 m) just as dawn breaks.
 Enjoy the unforgettable sunrise over the Himalayas – the highlight of the entire trek.
 Take plenty of time for photos and simply absorb the panoramic views of the Annapurna and Dhaulagiri ranges as they turn radiant in the morning sun.

 After admiring the views, return down to Ghorepani for breakfast.
 By around 8:00 AM, you’ll be ready to head back.
 The trek down retraces yesterday’s path to Ulleri and beyond.
-Descending the stone steps is much faster (though watch your knees – trekking poles help).
+Descending the stone steps is much faster.
 Within a few hours, you’re back at Tikhedhunga and then Birethanti.
 From Birethanti, you will drive back to Pokhara in a private car or cab.

 • Max Altitude:850meters